Stop saying "girlboss"

-I am actually sweating typing the words above.
+I was actually sweating typing the words above.
 They make me extremely uncomfortable.

 These terms are often directed at me and other women when meeting new people, reconnecting with old friends, or as a form of congratulations after reaching a career milestone or achievement.
 The name-throwers are attempting to use these terms in a complimentary way but it's a surefire way to give most people the "ick".

 The term "Girlboss" was coined by Sophia Amoruso, the founder of NastyGal, in the early 2010s.
 In 2014 Amoruso wrote a book called #Girlboss that was meant to unite and inspire girls like her to find their own unique path to success.
 The term grew into something that was intended to have a positive meaning, to break barriers, and empower women to ask for equal pay and opportunity.
 It was meant as a vision of hope to the workforce, 'Hey, if we have a woman in charge maybe we'll be treated more fairly and we'll have more inclusion in the workforce".

 You can read about how wrong that turned out to be here, in an article published by Vox in 2021.